stardusteight-d4c/youtube-interface/README.md

 #### extraReducers

-One of the key concepts of Redux is that each slice reducer "owns" its `slice of state`, and that many slice reducers can independently respond to the same action type. extraReducers allows createSlice to respond to other action types besides the types it has generated.
+One of the key concepts of Redux is that each slice reducer "owns" its slice of state, and that many slice reducers can independently respond to the same action type. extraReducers allows createSlice to respond to other action types besides the types it has generated.

 As case reducers specified with extraReducers are meant to reference external actions, they will not have actions generated in `slice.actions`.